JPG to AVIF Converter

 How long does AVIF conversion take?

 AVIF encoding is computationally intensive.
 Conversion typically takes 2-10 seconds depending on image size.
-This is a one-time cost - the resulting file serves faster on every subsequent load.
+This is a one-time cost — the resulting file serves faster on every subsequent load.
+If speed is a priority, JPG to WebP is a faster alternative that still delivers significant size savings.